-The Shenandoah Valley Scholars Latino Initiative (SLI) is a 501(c)(3) public charity, nonprofit organization that creates college opportunities for first-generation Latino high school students in Harrisonburg, Richmond, and Winchester, Virginia.
-SLI offers computer and college scholarship awards and, in collaboration with university faculty and high school teachers, opportunities for rigorous academic challenge, leadership development, supportive mentorships and scholarship awards.
+The Scholars Latino Initiative (SLI) is a 501(c)(3) public charity, nonprofit organization whose mission is to create college opportunities for first-generation Latino/x high school students in Harrisonburg, Richmond, and Winchester, Virginia.
+SLI offers computer and college scholarship awards and, in collaboration with university faculty and high school teachers, opportunities for rigorous academic challenge, leadership development, and supportive mentorships.

-First in Virginia in 2008 at George Wythe and Huguenot High Schools in Richmond, then in 2012 at Harrisonburg High School and 2013 at Winchester’s John Handley High School, over 80 SLI scholars have participated in college-level writing and analysis seminars taught by university faculty members, leadership and service partnerships with community organizations, and leadership and networking retreats held on university campuses.
+First in Virginia in 2008 at George Wythe and Huguenot High Schools in Richmond, then in 2012 at Harrisonburg High School and 2013 at John Handley High School in Winchester, SLI scholars have participated in college-level writing and analysis seminars taught by university faculty members, college-readiness programming, leadership and service partnerships with community organizations, and leadership and networking retreats held on university campuses.

 - Accept new academic challenges and leadership responsibilities that empower their paths to higher education, with guidance from SLI high school teachers and mentors;

 - Develop personal statements and goals, evaluate careers and majors, apply for college admittance, and seek financial aid, all with the help of faculty mentors; and

-- Receive friendship, social support and help from college student mentors in navigating the social challenges that come with being a Latinx college-bound student.
+- Receive friendship, social support and help for navigating the challenges that come with being a Latinx college-bound student.